 How to Invest in Mutual Funds in Pakistan (2026)

-By Abdul Ahad Β· Updated May 2026 Β· 8 min read
+By Abdul Ahad · Updated 20 May 2026 · 11 min read

 What Is a Mutual Fund?

-A mutual fund pools money from thousands of investors and hands it to a professional fund manager who invests it across a diversified portfolio of stocks, bonds, or money-market instruments.
+A mutual fund pools money from thousands of investors and hands it to a professional fund manager, who spreads it across stocks, bonds, or money-market instruments.
 Each investor owns "units" in the fund.
-The value of those units β€” called the Net Asset Value (NAV) β€” rises or falls based on how the underlying investments perform.
+The value of those units, called the Net Asset Value (NAV), rises or falls with the underlying investments.

-In Pakistan, all mutual funds are regulated by the Securities and Exchange Commission of Pakistan (SECP).
-Every fund house (called an Asset Management Company, or AMC) must be licensed by SECP and publish daily NAVs.
-Your money is held in a separate trust β€” it cannot be mixed with the AMC's own funds.
+In Pakistan every mutual fund is regulated by the Securities and Exchange Commission of Pakistan (SECP).
+Each fund house (called an Asset Management Company, or AMC) has to be licensed by SECP and publish daily NAVs.
+Your money sits in a separate trust and cannot be mixed with the AMC's own books.
+That trust structure is one of the strongest investor protections in the country, and it is the reason no Pakistani mutual fund investor has ever lost money because an AMC went bankrupt.

 Types of Mutual Funds in Pakistan